foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 sacred geometry
 sacred geometry

-[you are an equation
+[you are an equation with no answer
-with no answer
+you are the ink I spilled and pages shredded

-the ink I spilled
+you are the chalk that clings
-the paper shredded]
+on my hands and on my fingers]

 I can't calculate the way your absence makes me feel
 you escape me